terra-money/docs/docs/Concepts/glossary.md

 ##Epoch

-A length of time measured as every 100800 [blocks](#blocks).
-Epochs occur roughly every 7.7 days, given a 6.6-second block time.
-Block time may vary.
+A length of time measured in [blocks](#blocks).
+An epoch for the governance module occurs every 100800 blocks, or roughly every 7.7 days, given a 6.6-second block time.
+Block times may vary.

 ## Fees